ANNA Business Account Review (UK - 2025)

 What is the ANNA business account?

-ANNA stands for Absolutely No Nonsense Admin2, and offers business accounts and services for UK residents and business owners.
+ANNA stands for Absolutely No Nonsense Admin, and offers business accounts and services for UK startups, limited companies and sole traders.

 With an ANNA business account you can get physical and virtual debit cards for your team, with easy ways to pay contractors and suppliers, and get paid by customers with a payment link.